Best Machine Learning Tools: Experts’ Top Picks

 And that’s why we interviewed data science practitioners — gurus, really —regarding the useful tools they choose for their projects.
 The specialists we contacted have various fields of expertise and are working in such companies as Facebook and Samsung.
 Some of them represent AI startups (Objection Co, NEAR.AI, and Respeecher); some teach at universities (Kharkiv National University of Radioelectronics).
 The AltexSoft data science team joined the discussion, too.

-The most popular programming languages for machine learning
+The most popular machine learning languages

 You’re in an ethnic restaurant and you’re not familiar with the culture.
 You’ll probably ask the waiter some questions about the words on the menu, what they mean, even before you find out what utensils you’ll be using.
 So, before talking about data scientists’ favorite tools, let’s figure out what programming languages they use.